JesseLu/ob-1/README.md

 Issues currently being worked on
 --------------------------------

-1. Change plotting to gnuplot.
+1. Add capability to insert waveguide mode into simulation.
+1. Re-organize simulation file.
 1. Document with Sphinx.